This video has been kindly provided by Julie from PosturePro and explains the interaction of the Psoas muscle

 Much of the abuse is caused by the constant generation of force in the flexed position while riding combined with a lifetime of long hours of daily sitting.

-The great thing is that it just takes a little physiotherapy to release the years of abuse and regular maintenance through stretching to keep it good.
+The great news is that under the guidance of a qualified professional they can, in some cases, release the years of abuse.
 The bad news is that there are very few physiotherapists around that I have found are able to successfully release the Psoas and provide good advice on maintaining it.

 Releasing the Iliopsoas is a fairly painless process that involves deep tissue work.
 But, not deep tissue work that is so painful that you need to be scraped off the ceiling.
 In fact, I find that if most deep tissue work is done at too high an intensity the muscles won’t release due to the whole region locking up in an effort to protect itself.

 DISCLAIMER – This article is not intended as medical advice.
 Please seek professional medical advice from qualified practitioners to access your individual condition and have them made a recommendation as to the best treatment options available to you.

 Here are some Physiotherapists that I recommend in Melbourne & Adelaide in Australia: